small-tech/node-pebble/README.md

 ### Return value

-`ChildProcess` instance of the spawned Pebble server instance.
+`Promise<ChildProcess>` a promise that is resolved to a reference of the spawned Pebble server instance once the Pebble server instance has finished booting.
+When this promise resolves, Pebble is ready to use.

 ## Default configuration